A Honeybee Heart Has Five Openings

 A Honeybee Heart Has Five Openings is a 2018 memoir by Helen Jukes.

 The memoir details Juke's decision to reinvent herself as a beekeeper after feeling rootless.
 Portions of the memoir were originally published in The Junket as essays on beekeeping.

 Summary

 While living in London Jukes develops a friendship with a beekeeper.
 She later moves to Oxford for a demanding job and feels miserable.
 Jukes begins to contemplate keeping her own bees.
-After she mentions this to friends they come together during Christmas to buy her her own hive.
+After she mentions this to friends, they come together during Christmas to buy her a hive of her own.

 Reception

-The memoir drew wide praise for both its unique subject matter and Jukes' observant writing.
 The Guardian said the memoir "moved and delighted".